 Enrolling in a career training program can set you on the path to improving your job prospects and your income, but it may also come with an initial financial investment — in fact, you might even have to leave your current job and source of income in order to attend the program.
 That means it may be time to put together a new budget.
-If your course has you thinking about how to spend your money, we’ve got some helpful tips below for creating (and sticking to) a budget when taking a career training program!
+If your course has you thinking about how to spend your money, we’ve got some helpful budgeting tips below for creating (and sticking to) a plan when taking a career training program!

 Determine how much money you'll have each month/how much money you'll have to spend

 First off, you want to figure out how much money you’ll have available each month, as well as what expenses (like rent, utilities, and groceries) you’ll have.
 Your money could come from an income, a loan, or your savings — but if it comes from a lump sum, such as a loan or savings, be sure to take into account that you’ll need it to last for at least the duration of your program.

 Use an app to keep yourself on track

 Keeping track of your spending is an important aspect of maintaining a budget.
 Luckily, there are plenty of tools out there to help you.
 With both free and paid options available, you can find the app that best fits your lifestyle and needs.
 Check out our post on popular budgeting tools to see just some of the options available!